Macquarie perch

 The Macquarie perch (Macquaria australasica) is an Australian native freshwater fish of the Murray-Darling river system.
 It is a member of the family Percichthyidae and is closely related to the golden perch (Macquaria ambigua).

 The Macquarie perch derives its scientific name from the Macquarie River where the first scientifically described specimen was collected (Macquaria) and a derivation of the Latin word for "southern" (australasica).

 Description and diet

-Macquarie perch are a medium-sized fish, commonly 30–40 cm and 1.0–1.5 kg.
+Macquarie perch are medium-sized fish, commonly 30–40 cm and 1.0–1.5 kg.
 Maximum size is about 2.5 kg and 50 cm.
-Their body is elongated, deep, and laterally compressed.
+The body is elongated, deep, and laterally compressed.
 The caudal fin, anal fin and soft dorsal fin are rounded.
 Spiny dorsal fin medium height and strong.
 Mouth and eyes are relatively small.
 Colouration can vary from tan to (more commonly) dark purplish-grey to black.
 The irises of the eyes are distinctly silver.

 Macquarie perch are a relatively placid native fish species with the bulk of their diet consisting of aquatic invertebrates such as caddisfly, stonefly and mayfly species, with a small quantity of terrestrial insects taken as well.